Storing Results

 Archiving jobs to the head node is easy.
 Ensure that your execution script moves all files

-and save them to the corresponding job folder on the head node permenantly. distribute
+in ./distribute_save and save them to the corresponding job folder on the head node permenantly. distribute will

 However, since different jobs from different batches may be scheduled out of order, you should not rely on any files being